TosbackCgusBridge-Bot/CGUs-versions/Gartner/Privacy Policy.md

 **We use this information for certain activities, including:**

-*   Validating and analysing survey and diagnostics;
+*   Validating and analyzing survey and diagnostics;
-*   Conducting general research, including creating or updating aggregate
+*   Conducting general research, including creating or updating aggregate benchmark data sets and reports;
 *   Providing our services. and
 *   Developing new products and services.